paultanger/Fraud_Detection/report.md

 ## parameter tuning involved in generating the model
 further steps you might have taken if you were to continue the project.

+## notes on the code:
+* in src/ load_json_to_db.py loads the original data into these tables:
+- original_data
+- org_ticket_types
+- org_previous_payouts

+* The second and third tables were nested json and were broken out.
+Each table has object_id (and in the original data table it is the primary key).
+The second and third tables have multiple rows for object_id and will be aggregated later.

+* Then api_client.py can be run and will keep adding rows to these tables:
+- api_data
+- ticket_types
+- previous_payouts

+* api_data actually has some columns that aren't in the API data and could be updated later: `acct_type` and `approx_payout_date`.
+Also of note, the api data has a `sequence_number` that the original data doesn't have.